-Compliance Factors: Statutes, Executive Was If Yes: Describe compliance determinations made at the broad level.
-Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 compliance achieved at the broad level of review?
+Compliance Factors : Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
+If Yes: Describe compliance determinations made at the broad level.
 If No: Describe the policy, standard, or process to be followed in the site-specific review.
+Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) There are no designated Wild and Scenic Rivers in Lake County according to the Wild and Scenic River Systems Designations Map, compiled by the U.S. Department of Agriculture (USDA) Forest Service (USDA Forest Service, 2016).
+There are also no river segments currently being studied as a potential component of the Wild and Scenic River System in Lake County.
 The Nationwide Rivers Inventory (NRI) is a listing of free-flowing river segments that are potential candidates for future inclusion in the National Wild and Scenic River System.
+Under the Wild and Scenic River System.
 Under the Wild and Scenic Rivers Act Section 5(d)(1) and related guidance, all federal agencies must seek to avoid or mitigate actions that would adversely affect an NRI segment.
 The NRI river segments located in Lake County lists Cache Creek extending from the dam one mile above Peachtree Crossing to Guinda Bridge.
 The Cache Creek is used for recreational and scenic purposes and meanders through rolling foothills with moderate canyons and large expanses of undeveloped areas (NPS, 2018).
 Each subject property will be evaluated for its proximity to Cache Creek.
 Any properties within proximity will be evaluated to see if the project would pose an adverse effect on the natural, cultural, and or recreational values of the river.
 Figure 6 shows the locations of Cache Creek in Lake County.
 See Attachment 5 for National Park Service consultation.
 Compliance will be achieved at the site- specific level of environmental review.

-ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 Yes No ⊠ □ The proposed activities for Lake County are to rehabilitate and rebuild single family homes for low- to moderate- income individuals that were impacted during October 2017 wildfires.
+Compliance Factors : Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was complian achieved broad le review? d at the If Yes: Describe compliance determinations made at the broad level.
+If No: Describe the policy, standard, or process to be followed in the site-specific review.
+ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 1 0 □ The proposed activities for Lake County are to rehabilitate and rebuild single family homes for low- to moderate- income individuals that were impacted during 2018 wildfires.
 These activities are to return individuals to their homes, essentially rebuilding the impacted neighborhoods.
-The rebuilding activities

-Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
-If Yes: Describe compliance determinations made at the broad level.
-If No: Describe the policy, standard, or process to be followed in the site-specific review. will improve the condition of the housing, making it more durable, energy-efficient, and safe from mold, asbestos, and leadbased paint.
+The rebuilding activities will improve the condition of the housing, making it more durable, energy-efficient, and safe from mold, asbestos, and lead-based paint.
 Low to moderate income households will receive significant benefits from this program.
 This program does not create any adverse environmental impacts disproportionate for the low-income and/or minority community.
 This project is in compliance with Executive Order 12898.